supreme-fiend/Monopoly/README.md

-# Monopoly_AI
+# Monopoly

-Creating an AI to play Monopoly
+Two player monopoly game.
+Eventually looking to make a bot or AI play.